etiennemustow/CV/README.md

 From my time at Makers Academy and onwards, I have been developing with OOP languages like Ruby and Java.
 I have also worked with JavaScript and I'm keen to explore more JS frameworks (particularly, React)

-As of writing, I'm particularly interested in coding with Node.js, data science and machine learning.
+As of writing, I'm particularly interested in coding with Node.js and reading/experimenting with data science and machine learning.

 **Modern Foreign Languages**